WiredPulse/TeamViewer_Forensics/README.md

 C:\ProgramFiles(x86)\Teamviewer\TeamViewer15_Logfile.log
 * Contains verbose information for troubleshooting
-* Contains verbose logging of incoming and outgoing connections
+* Contains verbose logging of incoming and outgoing connections that can be used to:
-  * Item 2aCan be used to identify successful and unsuccessful incoming or outgoing connections
+  * identify successful and unsuccessful incoming or outgoing connections
-* Can be used to identify settings and characteristics about the connecting system
+  * identify settings and characteristics about the connecting system
-* Contains the public IP (or assigned IP) of the connecting system
+  * identify the public IP (or assigned IP) of the connecting system
 * Depicted time in the log is local time to the system

 C:\ProgramFiles(x86)\Teamviewer\TeamViewer15_Logfile_OLD.log
-* a
-* a
+* Rollover log of C:\ProgramFiles(x86)\Teamviewer\TeamViewer15_Logfile.log

 C:\Users\<user>\AppData\Roaming\TeamViewer\MRU\RemoteSupport\*tvc
 * a